sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 #ProConcepts Framework
 ArcGIS Pro is a highly configurable and extensible application.
 All software modifications and enhancements are achieved using add-ins.
 The add-in model provides a declaratively-based framework for creating a collection of customizations conveniently packaged within a single compressed file.
 Add-ins are easily shared as they do not require installation programs or registration; add-ins are added to a system by simply copying them to a well-known folder and removed by deleting them from this folder.
 Add-ins can also be shared between users within an organization using a centralized network share.

-Add-ins are authored using .NET along with Esriís Desktop Application Markup Language (DAML).
+Add-ins are authored using .NET along with Esri‚Äôs Desktop Application Markup Language (DAML).
 The DAML (an XML language created by Esri) describes the customizations; the .NET classes provide the custom behavior.
-ArcGIS Proís software development kit (SDK) includes an Add-In Wizard that integrates with Microsoft Visual Studio to simplify development.
+ArcGIS Pro‚Äôs software development kit (SDK) includes an Add-In Wizard that integrates with Microsoft Visual Studio to simplify development.

 ##Add-In Extensibility Points

-ArcGIS Proís add-in framework supports a host of extensibility points.
+ArcGIS Pro‚Äôs add-in framework supports a host of extensibility points.
 The list below shows the most common customizations.

 * Ribbon
 	* Tabs / Contextual Tabs
 	* Groups
 	* Controls
 		* Buttons
 			* Split Buttons
 		* Button Palettes
 		* Tools
 		* Tool Palettes